Tracy Williams

-Tracy Williams (born December 18, 1988) is an American professional wrestler.
-Best known under his nickname "Hot Sauce", he is known for his work with Ring of Honor (ROH), where he is a former ROH World Tag Team Champion and former ROH World Television Champion.
-He is also known for his appearances with Chikara, Evolve Wrestling, and New Japan Pro-Wrestling.
+Tracy Williams (born December 18, 1988) is an American professional wrestler who currently performs on the independent circuit.
+Best known under his nickname "Hot Sauce", he is known for his work with Ring of Honor (ROH), where he is a former one-time ROH World Tag Team Champion and former one-time ROH World Television Champion.
+He is also known for his appearances with Chikara, Evolve Wrestling, and New Japan Pro-Wrestling (NJPW).